 At any given moment at CPT, several artists or companies will be developing work in the building with our support.
 Many of these will play a (hopefully prominent) part in our upcoming public programme of work.
-Others may go on to appear elsewhere.
+Many will go on to light up the theatre landscape elsewhere.
 In all cases, we’re proud and excited to be working with these artists and helping bring these projects into being.

-Currently – by which we mean spring 2017 – these artists & projects include:
+Currently – by which we mean summer 2017 – these artists & projects include:

 You Should See The Other Guy